-- What is a compliment? - 1.
-Price of x goes up, then demand for y goes down. - 2.
-If x and y indivisible goods, $V{xy} > V_x + V_y$ - Complementors make the pie bigger. - Xbox and games - When launched in 2001, not many games for Xbox - It bought Bunjie and used "Halo" as launch title. - Provide tools to encourage third party developers.

-Relation to platform market

-- We can view the Xbox as a platform where users interact with software. - Not all platforms are for complementors: Google searchers may dislike ads.
+What is a complement?

+- 1. Price of x goes up, then demand for y goes down. - 2.
+If x and y indivisible goods, $V{xy} > V_x + V_y$ - Complementors make the pie bigger. - Xbox and games - When launched in 2001, not many games for Xbox - It bought Bunjie and used "Halo" as launch title. - Provide tools to encourage third party developers. - Relation to platform market - Xbox is platform where users interact with software. - Not all platforms are for complementors: Google searchers may dislike ads.